ko-sinus/ko-sinus.github.io/content/articles/2022-02-05-assistive-robotic-arm.md

 ## Disney's magic
 After reviewing some interaction technologies, I decided to use `capacitive sensing` since it also resolved the direction control problem - flexion or extension.
-As this project was not 'childish' enough, I based the touch sensing technology on [Disney Research Lab's Touché project](https://la.disneyresearch.com/publication/touche-enhancing-touch-interaction-on-humans-screens-liquids-and-everyday-objects/), mainly because of the hardware simplicity (only passive components).
+As this project was not 'childish' enough, I based the touch sensing technology on [Disney Research Lab's Touché project](https://la.disneyresearch.com/publication/touche-enhancing-touch-interaction-on-humans-screens-liquids-and-everyday-objects/), mainly because of its hardware simplicity (only passive components).
 Hardware simplicity enables efficient scalability and reproductibility at low cost, both essential for any open-source project.
 Huge thanks to Danish makers [DZL](http://blog.dzl.dk/), [Mads Hobye](http://www.hobye.dk/) and [Illutron](http://illutron.dk/) for their preliminary work on bringing Disney's research into the maker world.
-The final solution I designed consists of a `touch-activation mechanism which moves a linear actuator for arm positionning` (inspiration from [Lorelei's project](https://sites.google.com/site/ourkidscandoanything/)).
+The final solution I designed consists of a `touch-activated mechanism which moves a linear actuator for arm positioning` (inspiration from [Lorelei's project](https://sites.google.com/site/ourkidscandoanything/)).

 If you want full documentation on this, you can [directly head to this link](https://wikilab.myhumankit.org/index.php?title=Projets:Orth%C3%A8se_de_Coude_Robotis%C3%A9e).
 For non-french speakers, [source files are on my Github](https://github.com/ko-sinus/emilie-arm).